GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/intro/en.md

 Gato GraphQL is a **tool for interacting with data in your WordPress site**.
 You can think of it as a Swiss Army Knife for dealing with data, as it allows to retrieve, manipulate and store again any piece of data, in any desired way, using the [GraphQL language](https://graphql.org/).

-Gato GraphQL allows you to:
+With Gato GraphQL, you can:

 - Query data to create headless sites
 - Expose public and private APIs